matefin/indicator-meocloud/README.md

 https://meocloud.pt/?referral_code=ro7I69rM8TJZQgzUs8CPBZR5I

-you will get 512 MB free space more (ans so do I).
+you will get 512 MB free space more (and so will I).

 Description: